 Check out The Triple webpage for full information.

 Is it possible to get lost?

 The route will be well way-marked and seperate colours used for each loop.
+Blue for the main loop and red for the extra loop.
 Major hazards and awkward junctions will be marked with black/yellow signage.
-We also ask that you carry an Ordnance survey map of the local area and transfer the route onto this prior to the event.
+We also ask that you carry an Ordnance Survey map of the local area and transfer the route onto this prior to the event.
 Riding with your head down and not paying attention could result in you going off course.
 With this in mind we suggest that you follow the route way-markers with care.